 Achilles Tendonitis

-The Achilles is the thickest tendon in the body but also one of the slowest to heal due to relatively poor blood supply.
+The Achilles is the thickest tendon in the body and one of the slowest to heal due to relatively poor blood supply.
 Use the full stack for best results.

 - Best: BPC-157 + TB-500 stack, 8-12 weeks

-- Alternative: TB-500 alone if budget is a concern
+- Alternative: TB-500 alone if budget is a constraint

-- Add: GHK-Cu topical directly over the Achilles for enhanced collagen repair
+- Add: GHK-Cu topical directly over the Achilles for collagen quality improvement

 Rotator Cuff Tendonitis